sammysiegel/MAGNA-U/README.md

 will likely take significantly longer than coloring using z.

 ### Changelog
+- Version 2.5.2 (17 August 2021)
+    - `install.py` bugfixes
+    - updated documentation to reflect new default values for `MNP` attributes
 - Version 2.5.1 (16 August 2021)
     - updated `testthis.py` to test new features/dependencies
     -  updated extract_domain_csv() to add `number` parameter, which allows you to specify the number of mnps to extract data from